EddyBer16/blog/README.md

 <img src="./src/Images/Mobile-Light.jpg" alt="Mobile Design - Light" width="207" height="587.5" />

 ## What's my project about?
-Well, this is my blog, I coded the backend using JavaScript, specifically Node.js, and the frontend using React.js
+Well, this is my blog **(MOBILE VERSION :worried: )**, I coded the backend using JavaScript, specifically Node.js, and the frontend using React.js

 It's just a kind of landing page right now, but then I'm gonna add more functionalities